What's happening in week 11 of your pregnancy

 - You can crave strange smells as well as foods.

 - You may benefit from some light exercise, which should give you more energy.

-What to think about in week 11
+What to think about in week 11 of pregnancy?

 By week 11 you probably have an appointment lined up for your dating scan – the most exciting part of the first trimester – seeing your baby on the screen for the first time and getting your due date (our pregnancy due date calculator on Bounty.com will give you a good indication in the meantime).
 You ordinarily have two scans during your pregnancy where you’ll be excited to see your growing baby.